ramidaS/API_Challenge2/README.md

 *Step to run the test*
 1) After installation successfully, cd to root folder
 2) run `npm test run`
-3) There will be a report generated after run in `mochawesome-report` folder.
+There will be a report generated after run in `mochawesome-report` folder.
+Please check `mochawesome.html` for report.

 **Author**
 Ramida Sakchaisomboon